 But for your first trip I recommend getting your ducks in a row ahead of time.
 Also, I prefer to book accommodation as I go, but if you prefer to book your hotels ahead of time, you definitely need to do this research early on.

-Money - Get a general feel for the conversion rate.
-Write down $1 = x in local currency and 1 in local currency = $x so you can make quick calculations in your head.
-ATMs are pretty common these days but make sure they are at the airport and in the main areas you want to visit.
+Money- Get a general feel for the conversion rate.
+Write down $1 = x in local currency and 1 in local currency = $x (of course by $ I mean your own home currency) so you can make quick calculations in your head.
+ATMs are pretty common these days but make sure they have one at the airport and in the main areas you want to visit.
+You'd be surprised, some entire towns and islands have no access to get money!

 Gather Your GearIf this is your first trip, you will be buying a few essential backpacking goodies, starting with a good backpack.
 The Osprey Fairview is the best on the market at the moment.
 It's not too big, is high quality, has good features, and has a zip-away suspension.